UBC-MDS/DSCI_522-kyoto_greenhouse_emissions/README.md

 ## The Analysis
 We performed a set of [data exploration](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/j.2041-210X.2009.00001.x) to identify initial problems in the dataset.

 - In our initial exploratory analysis, we calculate estimates and variances for the 10 countries.
 We checked outliers and notice that European Union group is the outliers as its value is the aggregated value from multiple countries.
-We plotted a line graph to see the general trend of the 10 countries' Green House Gas emssion within the time frame.
+We plotted a line graph to see the general trend of the 10 countries' Green House Gas emission within the time frame.

 - Set up hypotheses and determine level of significance.

-  * H0: The expected mean greenhouse gas emmision of all countries are equal.
+  * H0: The expected mean greenhouse gas emission of all countries are equal.
-  * H1: The expected mean greenhouse gas emmision of all countries are not equal.
+  * H1: The expected mean greenhouse gas emission of all countries are not equal.

 - *ANOVA* is used to decide whether there is a significant difference in the Greenhouse Gas Emission across the 10 countries.
 We used Tukey multiple pairwise-comparison to define which countries are significantly different than the other one.